-For trade receivables including trade receivables with a significant financing component and contract assets and lease receivables the Company applies the simplified approach permitted by IFRS 9, which uses lifetime expected losses to be recognised from initial recognition of the financial assets.
+For trade receivables and contract assets, including trade receivables and contract assets with a significant financing component, and lease receivables the Company applies the simplified approach permitted by IFRS 9, which requires lifetime expected credit losses to be recognised from initial recognition of the financial assets.

-For all other financial asset that are subject to impairment under IFRS 9, the Company applies general approach three stage model for impairment.
+For all other financial instruments that are subject to impairment under IFRS 9, the Company applies general approach - three stage model for impairment.
 The Company applies a three stage model for impairment, based on changes in credit quality since initial recognition.
 A financial instrument that is not credit-impaired on initial recognition is classified in Stage 1.

 Financial assets in Stage 1 have their ECL measured at an amount equal to the portion of lifetime ECL that results from default events possible within the next 12 months or until contractual maturity, if shorter ("12 Months ECL").
 If the Company identifies a significant increase in credit risk ("SICR") since initial recognition, the asset is transferred to Stage 2 and its ECL is measured based on ECL on a lifetime basis, that is, up until contractual maturity but considering expected prepayments, if any ("Lifetime ECL").
 Refer to note 6, Credit risk section, for a description of how the Company determines when a SICR has occurred.
-If the Company determines that a financial asset is credit-impaired, the asset is transferred to Stage 3 and its ECL is measured as a Lifetime ECL.
+If the Company determines that a financial asset is creditimpaired, the asset is transferred to Stage 3 and its ECL is measured as a Lifetime ECL.
 The Company's definition of credit impaired assets and definition of default is explained in note 6, Credit risk section.